jhuckaby/pixl-server-storage/README.md

 ## expiration_updates

 The `expiration_updates` property activates additional features in the [expiration system](#expiring-data).
-Namely, setting this property to `true` allow you to update expiration dates of existing records.
+Namely, setting this property to `true` allows you to update expiration dates of existing records.
 Otherwise only a single expiration date may be set once per each record.

 Note that this feature incurs additional overhead, because the expiration date of every record needs to be stored in a global [Hash](docs/Hashes.md).
 This slows down both the expiration set operation, and the nightly maintenance sweep to delete expired records.
 For this reason, the `expiration_dates` property defaults to `false` (disabled).